Pharmacy Information for Members

 There is no copay for prescriptions that are covered by Advanced Health.

 Some medicines are paid for directly by the State of Oregon, not by Advanced Health.
 These are medicines that are used to treat mental health conditions, such as antidepressants.
-If a medicine is paid for by the State, you may have a $1 or $3 copay to pick up your prescription at the pharmacy.

 You may fill your prescription at any local pharmacy, except Walgreens who does not contract with Advanced Health.